Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Search the IAM CloudTrail logs for the Terminatelnstances event and note the event time.
 Review the IAM Access Advisor tab for all federated roles.
 The last accessed time should match the time when the instance was terminated.
 - [ ] Use Amazon Athena to run a SQL query on the IAM CloudTrail logs stored in an Amazon S3 bucket and filter on the Terminatelnstances event.
 Identify the corresponding role and run another query to filter the AssumeRoleWithWebldentity event for the user name.

 ### A company Is planning to use Amazon Elastic File System (Amazon EFS) with its on-premises servers.
 The company has an existing IAM Direct Connect connection established between its on-premises data center and an IAM Region Security policy states that the company's on-premises firewall should only have specific IP addresses added to the allow list and not a CIDR range.
-The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS How should a security engineer implement this solution”
+The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS How should a security engineer implement this solution'

 - [ ] Add the file-system-id efs IAM-region amazonIAM com URL to the allow list for the data center firewall Install the IAM CLI on the data center-based servers to mount the EFS file system in the EFS security group add the data center IP range to the allow list Mount the EFS using the EFS file system name.
 - [ ] Assign an Elastic IP address to Amazon EFS and add the Elastic IP address to the allow list for the data center firewall Install the IAM CLI on the data center-based servers to mount the EFS file system In the EFS security group, add the IP addresses of the data center servers to the allow list Mount the EFS using the Elastic IP address.